joealewine/blockchain-rhos/howto/console-deploy-k8-firewall.md

 ## Storage
 {: #deploy-k8-storage-firewall}

 {{site.data.keyword.blockchainfull_notm}} Platform requires persistent storage for each CA, peer, and ordering node that you deploy, in addition to the storage required by the {{site.data.keyword.blockchainfull_notm}} console.
 The {{site.data.keyword.blockchainfull_notm}} Platform console uses [dynamic provisioning](https://docs.openshift.com/container-platform/3.11/install_config/persistent_storage/dynamically_provisioning_pvs.html#basic-spec-definition){: external} to allocate storage for each blockchain node that you deploy by using a pre-defined storage class.
-You have the opportunity to choose your persistent storage from the available storage options for the OpenShift Container Platform.

 Before you deploy the {{site.data.keyword.blockchainfull_notm}} Platform console, you must create a storage class with enough backing storage for the {{site.data.keyword.blockchainfull_notm}} console and the nodes that you create.
 You can set this storage class to the default storage class of your Kubernetes cluster or create a new class that is used by the {{site.data.keyword.blockchainfull_notm}} Platform console.
-If you are using a multizone cluster in OpenShift Container Platform, then you must configure the default storage class for each zone.
+If you are using a multizone cluster, then you must configure the default storage class for each zone.
 After you create the storage class, run the command `kubectl patch storageclass` to set the storage class of the multizone region to be the default storage class.

-If you prefer not to choose a persistent storage option, the default storage class of your OpenShift project is used.
+If you prefer not to choose a persistent storage option, the default storage class of your Kubernetes cluster is used.
 {: note}

 ## Get your entitlement key